 Instructions for Printing Posters:

-All participants presenting posters at the Undergraduate Symposium will be able to print their posters for free through College Library.
+All Undergraduate Symposium participants presenting posters will have the opportunity to print their posters for free through College Library.
+More details will be available in Spring of 2025.

 Poster Printing Tips & Requirements: